Heat Pump Rebates in Ontario (2026): Every Program Explained

 The biggest mistake homeowners make is not applying before installation, or not getting the EnerGuide evaluation done first.
 These programs have strict timelines and you cannot retroactively qualify.
 Do the paperwork upfront and you could cut your heat pump cost nearly in half.

-Relica Comforts helps our customers navigate the rebate process from start to finish.
+Relica Comforts helps customers across Toronto, Barrie, Orillia, and all our service areas navigate the rebate process from start to finish.
 We know which systems qualify, we coordinate with EnerGuide advisors, and we provide all the documentation you need for your claims.
-Call (647) 491-6009 or request a free quote — we will show you exactly how much rebate you can expect on your specific installation.
+Call (647) 491-6009 or request a free quote — we will show you exactly how much rebate you can expect on your specific heat pump installation.